Applications, Interviews and Offers

 Entry to study physics at Imperial is highly competitive and in recent years we have only been able to invite for interview about half of those who apply.
 In shortlisting candidates for interview we look at all aspects of applications including predicted grades, results already achieved at GCSE and AS Level including module grades, personal statement and school reference.

-We interview groups of 12 students most days of the week from 24 October 2016 to 14 December and from 23 January 2017 to 7 March 2017.
+We interview groups of 12 students most days of the week from the last week of October 2017 to the second week of December 2017 and from the third week of January 2018 to the first week of March 2018.
 We attempt to work through applications roughly in the order received but since in recent years we have received about 1000 applications by mid October it has typically taken us until early February before the majority of suitable October applicants have been interviewed.
-Applicants who apply from late October until the final UCAS deadline of 15th January are more likely to be interviewed in February or March.
+Applicants who apply from late October until the final UCAS deadline of 15th January 2018 are more likely to be interviewed in February or March.
 Applicants who meet the 15th January UCAS deadline are guaranteed equal consideration.
 In recent years we have not been able to consider any late applicants.

 There is always a subset of applicants whom we are not able to invite for interview on a first review but we keep on hold for further consideration until all applications have been received.
 If you have not received an interview invitation or a rejection decision through UCAS then you should assume that your application is still under consideration.